phetsims/phet-info/checklists/code-review-checklist.md

   use `AXON/EnabledProperty`.
 This should be done in both the model and the view.
 If you're using a DerivedProperty, skip this item.
 - [ ] Do not use translated strings in `phetioDocumentaton` - it changes the PhET-iO API!
+- [ ] Make sure phet-io features don't have package.json opt-outs: `validation` and `fuzzValuesOverride` should not be in the packageJSON "phet-io" section.